kennytm/Miscellaneous/README.md

 the options are:

     Usage:
-      dyld_decache [-p] [-o folder] [-f name ...] path/to/dyld_shared_cache_armvX
+      dyld_decache [-p] [-o folder] [-f name [-f name] ...] path/to/dyld_shared_cache_armvX

     Options:
       -o folder : Extract files into 'folder'.
-Default to ./libraries -p        : Print the content of the cache file and exit.
+Default to './libraries' -p        : Print the content of the cache file and exit.
-      -f name   : Only extract the file which _ends_ with 'name'.
+      -f name   : Only extract the file with filename 'name', e.g. '-f UIKit' or '-f liblockdown'.
 This option may be specified multiple times to extract more than one file.
 If not specified, all files will be extracted.